Land multiple interviews weekly through a targeted application approach.

 The Placement app has several templates for what to say when following up with the recruiter.
 Could you give it a peek?

 Even if you’re in the earliest stages of the job search process, you’ve probably already realized that there’s a lot of moving pieces to keep track of.
 Staying organized can be the most challenging part!

 Particularly with your job applications, it’s essential to be methodical about not letting applications and opportunities fall through the cracks.

 We’ve built a tool entirely devoted to helping job seekers manage all of the opportunities they’re interested in and the roles they’ve applied to.

 Click here to learn more about our Opportunities Tracker.
-We highly recommend this tool (well obviously, we built it!).
-In all seriousness, it’s designed based on what job seekers told us was the hardest part of keeping track of their applications.
+We highly recommend this tool (well, obviously, we built it!).
+In all seriousness, it’s designed based on what job seekers told us was the most challenging part of keeping track of their applications.
 We want to make life easy for you!

 As you submit job applications and keep track of when applications are turning into interviews, you’ll gather valuable data points that help you know how much time you need to invest in your job search.
 We call this process of tracking the number of applications that lead to an interview conversion rate monitoring.

 If you’re currently employed but looking for a new job, we’ve found three networking outreaches, two applications, and one conversation each day is the right number.